joan38/kafka-streams-circe/README.md

 }
 ```

-If you need to customize the json serialization, a instance of CirceSerdes
+If you need to customize the json serialization, a custom implicit instance of `Printer` can be provided in scope.
-can be imported with a custom printer.

-For example, in the code below a custom printer is used to omit null values
+For example, in the code below a custom printer is used to omit null values:
 ```scala
 import org.apache.kafka.streams.scala.StreamsBuilder
 import org.apache.kafka.streams.scala.ImplicitConversions._
 import org.apache.kafka.streams.scala.Serdes._
 import com.goyeau.kafka.streams.circe.CirceSerdes._